-Note: The Cloudiway tools will still pull all objects in the tenant into the list, but will only push the objects based on your filtering rules above.
+Note: The Cloudiway tools will still pull all objects in the tenant into the list, but will only push the source users and groups based on your filtering rules above.
 When pulling or filtering by groups, only objects directly added to mail-enabled groups are supported.
 Nested groups or non-mail-enabled groups are not supported.

 3.2.2.
 Pull Filters

-If you don’t want to pull the entire directory, you can specify filters to synchronize only the objects of your choice.
+If you don’t want to pull the entire directory, you can specify filters to synchronize only the users and groups of your choice.

 The filters are based on attributes that match conditions:

 For Office 365, you can define various pushing options: